ionic-team/stencil/readme.md

 Note: the `.tsx` extension is required, as this is the standard for TypeScript classes that use JSX.

-To use this component, just use it like any other HTML tag:
+To use this component, just use it like any other HTML element:

 ```html
 <my-component first="Stencil" last="JS"></my-component>